Daiteap/daiteap-platform/README.md

 # start daiteap locally
 docker-compose -f docker-compose.yml up

-# Init environment (first start only - open new terminal and do)
+# Init environment (first start only - open new terminal, cd to ./daiteap-platform and do)
 sh docker-compose/init.sh

 # Navigate to http://localhost:1899